briansegs/HTML-and-CSS-notes/README.md

 [HTML and CSS notes](https://briansegs.github.io/HTML-and-CSS-notes/) Website

 There are many things to see:
-* Helpful links to resources
+* Helpful links to resources.
 * Notes from the different lectures.
-* The results of the projects i completed.
+* The results of the projects I completed.
 * The visual and interactive respresentation of my learnings, experimenting, and having fun.